-Opera is defined as a dramatic work in one or more acts, set to music for singers and instrumentalists.
-In other words, an opera is a form of theatre in which music is a fundamental component and dramatic roles are taken by singers.
+OPERA: THEATRICAL FORM IN WHICH DRAMA IS CONVEYED THROUGH SONGS AND MUSIC .
 It is distinct from musical theatre.
 Opera is the key part of the Western Classical Music tradition.
 The Italian word “Opera” literally means “work”.
 Opera incorporates a number of performing arts such as acting, singing, instrumental music, and sometimes dance or ballet.
-The performance is typically given in an opera house, accompanied by an orchestra or smaller musical ensemble.
 This musical ensemble is led by a conductor.
 There are several different genres of opera.
 Two of the traditional ones, which date back to the 18th century are the Opera Seria and Opera Buffa.

 HISTORY OF OPERA :